-When approaching minimalist living, we tend to solely focus on the process of decluttering.
-This makes perfect sense as eliminating is usually the first step towards paring down and living with what’s truly essential.
+When approaching minimalist living, we tend to focus on the process of decluttering solely.
+It makes perfect sense as eliminating is usually the first step towards paring down and living with what’s truly essential.

 However what happens when you have successfully decluttered all areas of your life?

 You need ongoing management to ensure things stay simple and tidy.
 One of the best ways to achieve this is to create visual standards for your various environments.

 In this post, we break down post-decluttering minimalist living and show you how to set up and manage visual standards across all areas of your life.

 What are visual standards and what are the benefits?

-A visual standard is a certain set of principles that make up the aesthetic representation of how a particular area should look.
+A visual standard is a certain set of principles that make up the beautiful representation of how a particular area should look.

 For example, visual standards for your shower might be putting shavers in the top draw, hanging towels on the rack and putting shampoo and conditioner in a basket.

 So in a nutshell, it’s a method for you to ensure that you leave areas the way you found them.